9001504000

 Mo Hin Khao – The Stonehenge of Thailand

-Located in Chaiyaphum, Mo Hin Khao is a unique geological formation, often referred to as the "Stonehenge of Thailand."
-This prehistoric site features giant sandstone pillars that have been naturally sculpted into towering, weathered formations.
-The rocks are arranged in clusters across the valley, with some standing up to 10 meters tall.
-The site is steeped in mystery, with little known about its origins, making it a fascinating place for history buffs and nature lovers.
-Visitors can explore the formations, enjoy panoramic views, and capture the incredible scenery of this ancient and enigmatic site.
+Mo Hin Khao is one of the most uniquely geological formations and is referred to as the ‘Stonehenge of Thailand.’
+It is a prehistoric site featuring giant sandstone pillars naturally sculpted into weathered and towering formations.
+The rocks are arranged into clusters across the valley.
+Some of the stones stand at a height of 10 meters, steeped in mystery with not much known about their origin.
+This makes it a fantastic place for history and nature lovers.
+The visitors can also explore the formations, enjoying panoramic views while capturing the incredible scenery of the enigmatic and ancient site.

 Location: Chaiyaphum Province, Northeastern Thailand